Here are 5 Ways to Avoid Painful Gingivitis, also known as Feline Dental Disease, in Cats

 - Stevia (a safe sweetener that does not affect blood sugar levels in a bad way)

 - Organic grapefruit seed extract and grape seed extract inhibit bacterial growth and strengthen the immune system

 - Bee propolis strengthens the health of the gums

 - Stevia is an antioxidant

-I wanted to test the gel with the continued once daily application.
-After using this gel for over a year, I have not seen a once daily application prevent tartar for all cats.
+I wanted to test the gel at the once daily application.
+After using this gel for over a year, I have not seen that a once-daily application prevent tartar for all cats.
 Formation is slowed down, but not prevented.